2DegreesInvesting/practices/git.md

 and "develop".
 The main branch stores the official release history, and the develop branch serves as an integration branch for features.

-A team may agree on custom convensions beyond the "vanilla" workflows listed above.
+A team may agree on custom conventions beyond the "vanilla" workflows listed above.
 For example, you may agree to prefix a commit-title with "WIP", "FIXME", "Amend: " or to whatever to communicate with your team succinctly via a vocabulary you all share.